Abdul-Sayed/ioChat/README.md

 # ioChat

-### Websocket chat app using node, express, socket.io, and vanilla JS DOM manipulation
+### Websocket chat app using node, express, socket.io, vanilla JS DOM manipulation, and plain ole CSS

 **ioChat** is a real time chat app that persists messages and has a Skype inspired design.
 It was built to practice [Socket.io](https://socket.io/), a real-time event based bidirection communication library for Javascript.
 Chat messages left by app users are cached in a [MongoDB](https://www.mongodb.com/) server to allow a persisted history upon susequent sign in.